levelgraph/levelgraph/README.md

 __LevelGraph__ is built on the uber-fast key-value store [LevelDB](http://code.google.com/p/leveldb/) through the powerful [LevelUp](https://github.com/rvagg/node-levelup) library.
-You can use it inside your node.js application.
+You can use it inside your node.js application or in any IndexedDB-powered Browser.
+PhoneGap support coming soon (late fall).

 __LevelGraph__ loosely follows the __Hexastore__ approach as presente in the article:
 [Hexastore: sextuple indexing for semantic web data management